Beat the breakout! 8 ways to banish teen maskne

 4/ Don’t stress out!

-5/ Follow your cycle
+5/ Follow their cycle

-6/ How to help teens
+6/ How to help

 Teens can be hard to help because they want perfect skin yesterday!
 Add to that raging hormones, frustration, tonnes of make-up if they’re girls and the pressure of looking good, especially on socials.

 Teens need a structured, strict skincare routine with patience, time and commitment.
 Everything above is true for teens but some of the products below may be too much for their skin, so I’d recommend the Clear Start range which is designed for 10-21 year olds.
-A lot of our teens have the Dermalogica Pro30 facial as it’s quick, and affordable for the bank of mum and dad, and we can address a lot in those 30 minutes.

 Parents can be a big support by making that first appointment and although the initial layout seems scary, it’s well worth it.
 Dermalogica products go a long way – little and often!